Quickstart

 # 4. Push commits and tags (including the new tag created by release)

-git push --follow-tagsImportant: When using release without -n, it creates a new nyron-release tag AFTER the release is published.
-This tag marks the boundary for the NEXT release.
+git push --follow-tagsImportant: When using release without --use-existing-tag, it creates a new nyron-release@* tag after publishing.
+This tag marks the boundary for the next release.
 Make sure to push tags with git push --follow-tags or git push && git push --tags.

 Next Steps